asvae/my-articles/perfect-modal/article.md

 ![vue navigation](assets/click-target.gif)

 Ok.
 This is an ultimate solution.
-For the most part it's the same as previous one.
+For the most part it's the same as a previous one.
 Only that we won't prevent propagation.
 And instead we'll check the `event.target`.

 ### Template

-Template is just normal.
-Nothing there.
+Template is regular.
+Nothing special here.

 ```html
 <div class="click-target-modal">